confluentinc/examples/ccloud/docs/beginner-cloud.rst

 #.
 By default, no ACLs are configured for the service account, which means the
    service account has no access to any |ccloud| resources.
-Run the following command to verify no ACLs are configured.
+Run the following command to verify no ACLs are configured:

    .. code-block:: bash